ssbc/ssb-tribes2/README.md

 ### `ssb.tribes2.create(opts, cb)`

 Creates a new private group.
-This creates an encruption key, sets up a sub-feed for the group, and initializes the group with a `group/init` message, and `group/add-member` to signal you were added.
+This creates an encryption key, sets up a sub-feed for the group, and initializes the group with a `group/init` message, and `group/add-member` to signal you were added.
 Calls back with important info about the group